menu

 Fruitland South is a remote neighborhood (based on population density) located in Fruitland, Idaho.

 Fruitland South real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Fruitland South neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Fruitland South neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 In Fruitland South, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Fruitland South is very tight compared to the demand for property here.